 Executives who are covered by these guidelines have five years to reach their respective share ownership levels.
 On an annual basis, the Compensation Committee monitors compliance with these guidelines.
-As of December 31, 2017, all executive officers were in compliance with the guidelines (or otherwise within the initial five-year period for compliance).
+As of December 31, 2018, all executive officers were in compliance with the guidelines (or otherwise within the initial five-year period for compliance).

 Independent Compensation Consultant.
 Mercer, LLC ("Mercer"), an independent compensation consultant, was engaged by the Compensation Committee and reports directly to the Compensation Committee.
+Their reappointment is reviewed and approved annually by the Compensation Committee.